CourseReps/ECEN489-Spring2015/Updates.md

 ***Division: Business and Finance***
 - Employee Name: Blade Roybal, Yajie Zeng
 - Answer: @Benito Description - The Chief Financial Officer office is responsible for projecting costs and revenue for the startup, ECEN 489, to be presented to venture capital investors along with a pitch.
 We are also responsible for developing a wiki and broad instructions on the steps involved for an individual to develop their own startup.

+***Division: Networking and Server-Client Architecture***
+- Employee Name: Naga Raghavendra Anudeep Tungala
+- Update: Tried to configure HTTPS connection on Tomcat7 with the help from Server Administrator Kevin.
+The Java Keystore file imported from the certificates given by Rong were not useful.

+##Date: 4/19/15
+***Division: Networking and Server-Client Architecture***
+- Employee Name: Naga Raghavendra Anudeep Tungala
+- Update: Created a self signed certificate and It worked fine on elcloudo and able to make successful HTTPS connection.